-148. Many of the rioters cited Trump's words and conduct as the inspiration for their violent actions.
+138. Many of the rioters cited Trump's words and conduct as the inspiration for their violent actions.
 For example, the day after the insurrection, Jacob Angeli Chansley (the "QAnon Shaman") called the FBI to tell them that "he came as a part of a group effort, with other 'patriots' from Arizona, at the request of the President that all 'patriots' come to D.C. on January 6, 2021."
 Later, Chansley's lawyer Al Watkins said in an interview, "Let's roll the tape.
-Let's roll the months of lies, and misrepresentations and horrific innuendo and hyperbolic speech by our president designed to inflame, enrage, motivate . . .
+Let's roll the months of lies, and misrepresentations and horrific innuendo and

+- hyperbolic speech by our president designed to inflame, enrage, motivate . . .
 What's really curious is the reality that our president, as a matter of public record, invited these individuals, as president, to walk down to the Capitol with him."
-He also said that Chansley "regrets very much having . . . just been duped by the president."

-149. Attorneys for Proud Boys member William Chrestman, said in court papers that Trump gave the mob "explicit permission and encouragement" to do what they did, providing those who obeyed him with "a viable defense against criminal liability."
+He also said that Chansley "regrets very much having . . . just been duped by the president." - 139.
+Attorneys for Proud Boys member William Chrestman, said in court papers that Trump gave the mob "explicit permission and encouragement" to do what they did, providing those who obeyed him with "a viable defense against criminal liability."
 They further stated on Chrestman's behalf, "It is an astounding thing to imagine storming the United States Capitol with sticks and flags and bear spray, arrayed against armed and highly trained law enforcement.
 Only someone who thought they had an official endorsement would even attempt such a thing.
-And a Proud Boy who had been paying attention would very much believe he did."
+And a Proud Boy who had been paying attention would very much believe he did." - 140.
+On January 20, 2021, after Proud Boys members were charged for their crimes, Proud Boys leader Ethan Norden said he was "facing jail time cuz we followed [Trump's] lead and never questioned it."